Objective

 Why are we doing this study?

-PROMOAT will assess three common antibiotic regimens given after PPROM in Australia and Aotearoa New Zealand, to reduce uncertainty and understand which antibiotic is best in reducing the risk of infection in mother and baby.
+BabyCCINO will assess three common caffeine doses and dosing regimens that are given to babies born preterm in Australia and Aotearoa New Zealand, to reduce uncertainty and understand which dose is best for babies who experience apnoea of prematurity.

 Funder: NHMRC and MRFF